diegolemospadilha/sqs-queue-node/README.md

 yarn install
 ```

 Create a SQS Queue in AWS.
-After created create a .env file and add the url in the QUEUE_URL variable.
+After create a .env file and add the url in the QUEUE_URL variable (see the file .env.example).

-In sequence, run this command to compile de project.
+In sequence, run this command to compile project.
 ```shell
 yarn tsc
 ```